When The White House Can't Be Believed

 On Monday, reporters relentlessly confronted Homeland Security Secretary Kirstjen Nielsen at a news conference held at the White House.
 They grilled her on the government's policy of separating young children from parents seeking asylum after crossing the U.S. border with Mexico.

 CNN's Jeff Zeleny asked why that did not constitute child abuse.
 A second reporter questioned where girls were, noting that photos released by the government largely featured boys.
-A third reporter challenged President Trump's compassion, noting his tweets indicated concern for almost anyone other than the family.
+A third reporter challenged President Trump's compassion, noting his tweets indicated concern for almost anyone other than the families.

 Nielsen did not back down, though her defense involved claims lacking much factual support.